 L is for Logo

+Design for schools often starts with the logo.
 A logo is a graphic mark that represents an organisation.
 Every school has one – years ago it would have probably taken the form of a school crest.
-These days, there are often two parts to a school logo.
+There are nearly always two parts to a school logo.
 The first takes the form of the school’s name in a particular font (this is known as a ‘word mark’).
-The second part is a purely graphic symbol (known as a ‘picture mark’ or ‘emblem’).
-A picture mark is very useful for ‘tight spaces’ (such as a social media profile image).
+A purely graphic symbol (known as a ‘picture mark’ or ‘emblem’) is the second part.
+Picture marks are very useful for ‘tight spaces’ (such as social media profile images).

 A neatly designed school logo needs to satisfy many demands.
-It should be fairly timeless and portray a sense of reliability and competence.
+Firstly, it should be fairly timeless and portray a sense of reliability and competence.
 It should be unique, memorable, and legible even at small sizes.
-It should be able to be sewn into a uniform and be derived from something meaningful.
+Secondly, it should be able to be sewn into a uniform.
+Ideally, it should be derived from something meaningful.

 M is for Mural

 School murals are a symbol of pride and wonder.
 With creativity and the right research, an external or internal wall can tell a rich and engaging story.

 Murals are traditionally wall paintings.
 However, these days there are alternatives, such as ‘photoboards’, vinyl wallpaper for interior walls or wall wraps for exterior walls (wall wraps take up the contours of an external wall, even brickwork, shrink wrapping over the surface). *

 *Painted murals and wall wraps can be well protected with a variety of anti-graffiti products.